marcorosso768/marcorosso768.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my personal website, I am glad you are here on purpose!.
+Welcome to my personal website, I am glad you are here on purpose!

 I am a <b style="color: $white-color;">4<sup>th</sup>-year Ph.D.
 Student in Economics</b> under the supervision of [Paolo Vanin](https://sites.google.com/site/paolovanin/) and a <b style="color: $white-color;">Research Fellow</b>&mdash;working with [Giovanni Prarolo](https://sites.google.com/site/giovanniprarolo/)&mdash;at the University of Bologna.